| Free Trial / Sign Up | Products / Prices / Samples | About Us / Contact | FAQs | Home |

 firefighting aptitude.
 The charge was filed more than 400 days after the

-The trial court ruled that each hiring was a fresh violation of Title VII, so
+applicants.
+The trial court ruled that each hiring was a fresh violation of

-the results."
-Therefore, the EEOC charge was not filed on time.
-The 7th
+the EEOC charge was not filed on time.

 Case below: Lewis